With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

 The Pitsky is a perfect addition for experienced owners, who understand the need for early and continued socialization and training.

-The Pitbull x Husky Mix responds best to positive reinforcement and reward-based training.
+The Pitbull and Husky Mix responds best to positive reinforcement and reward-based training.
 A secured yard will also prevent escape attempts!

 As with all cross-breeds, you can never be 100 percent sure on the characteristics you will get: